 How Long Do Beetles Live?

-A beetles lifespan includes 4 stages.
-From an egg to larva to pupa to adult.
+A beetle's lifespan includes four stages, from an egg to larva to pupa to adult.
 However, when trying to determine how long a beetle lives, it is generally accepted that the time spent in an egg does not count.
-Just as with chickens, we only start counting an insects age from the moment it emerges from its egg.
+Just as with chickens, we only start counting an insect's age from the moment it emerges from its egg.

 In reality, the lifespan of any individual beetle will depend on the environment surrounding it.
 If all conditions are perfect, then it may only spend a couple of years developing as a larva.
 Different species of beetle also have different lifespans as adults, some of only a few weeks some of several years.